Andrei Rublev

 Andrei Rublev (Андрей Рублёв, /ru/; c.
 1360) was a Russian artist considered to be one of the greatest medieval Russian painters of Orthodox Christian icons and frescoes.
 He is revered as a saint in the Eastern Orthodox Church, and his feast day is 29 January.

 Early life

 Little information survives about his life; even where he was born is unknown.
-He probably lived in the Trinity-St.Sergius Lavra, near Moscow, under Nikon of Radonezh, who became hegumen after the death of Sergius of Radonezh in 1392.
+He probably lived in the Trinity Lavra of St. Sergius, near Moscow, under Nikon of Radonezh, who became hegumen after the death of Sergius of Radonezh in 1392.
 The first mention of Rublev is in 1405, when he decorated icons and frescos for the Cathedral of the Annunciation of the Moscow Kremlin, in company with Theophanes the Greek and Prokhor of Gorodets.
 His name was the last of the list of masters, as the junior both by rank and by age.
 Theophanes was an important Byzantine master, who moved to Russia and is considered to have trained Rublev.